kais-radwan/ddeep-core/README.md

 in coming versions this won't be the case and you won't need to build the code after every change.

-### Beta
+### Alpha

-This project is a beta as it's still in its early stage and there are a lot of more amazing ideas coming to it, but anyway for now we don't recommend using it in production.
+This project is still in `alpha testing` and in its early stages, so we are testing possible issues and bugs, if you face any issue please contact us or report it on Github.

 ## Configurations
 in the root directory of your project, you'll find a config file called `ddeep.config.js` where all your configurations live, the default file content should look like this: